 All applicants will be notified by written communication, the method of which is selected by the applicant in the application, of HAGC's intention to remove the applicant from the waiting list.
 The notice will contain a brief statement of the reasons for the decision.
 The communication further explains the applicant family's right to an informal review to dispute the removal, which must be requested by the family, in writing, within thirty (30) calendar days of the date of the letter.
 For applicants on the HCV waiting list, those who decline one form of assistance for another do not lose their place on the waiting list.
-The Violence Against Women Act of 2013 (VAWA) and HUD Regulations prohibit HAGC from denying an applicant admission to the Programs on the basis that the applicant is or has been a victim of domestic violence, dating violence, sexual assault or stalking, if the applicant otherwise qualifies for assistance or admission.
-See attached HAGC's VAWA Policy.
+The Violence Against Women Act of 2013 (VAWA) and HUD Regulations prohibit HAGC from denying an applicant admission to the Programs on the basis stalking, if the ap is or has been a v plicant otherwise qualifies for a assistance or a dmission.
+See attached HAC it oi iC's VAWA Policy.